Emily Post's Etiquette, 18th Edition

 - A business client is sick with a cold—am I obliged to shake his hand?

-• When is it OK to “unfriend” someone on Facebook?
+- When is it okay to “unfriend” someone on Facebook?

-While they address contemporary issues, the Posts don’t stint on classic conundrums.
-Emily Post's Etiquette 18th Edition includes guides on names and titles, official forms of address, dress codes, invitations, eating and drinking, and wedding budgets.
-The Posts present etiquette in a conversational tone and various formats— charts, boxes, bullet lists, Q&As.
+While they address contemporary issues, the Posts don’t stint on classic advice.
+Emily Post's Etiquette, 18th edition, includes guides on correct use of names and titles, official forms of address, dress codes, invitation wording, dining etiquette, and wedding planning.

 According to Peggy Post, though times have changed, one truth remains constant.
 “Manners are a sensitive awareness of the feelings of others.
 If you have that awareness, you have good manners, no matter what fork you use.”